 10.2 Compliance, Monitoring and Reporting

-The CSR Team will plan, implement, monitor and manage all CSR projects & activities for Ugam and will work closely with the CSR Committees and the Board of the two Companies.
+CSR Team will plan, implement, monitor and manage all CSR projects & activities for Ugam and will work closely with the CSR Committees of the Board of the Group companies.

 The CSR Team will formulate implementation plans for the projects specifying the following: